 You'll also find a couple of fenced off areas where the state forest has blocked off access to.
 There was no signage for why these fences are up, but likely to help the forest regrow after previous logging.

-Camping: While camping is technically allowed in this section of Tioga State Forest, there aren't any obvious places to camp along this trail; however, there are likely plenty of places to setup a tent if you look hard enough.
+While camping is technically allowed in this section of Tioga State Forest, there aren't any obvious places to camp along this trail; however, there are likely plenty of places to setup a tent if you look hard enough.
+All backpackers and campers must follow the Tioga State Forest dispersed/primitive/backcountry camping rules.